EC-SEAL/link-service/README.md

       * `path`:
           * `host`: host of the path where application users list is downloaded
           * `uri`: uri of the path where application users list is downloaded
+  * `ìssuer`: name of the issuer for the link request uri representation
+  * `msId`: microservice identification

 #### users-cm.json